engenegr/lnwallet/README.md

      alt="Get it on Google Play"
      height="100">](https://play.google.com/store/apps/details?id=com.lightning.walletapp)

+BLW is also awailable on Xiaomi Market and Huawei AppGallery.

 **Warning:** Do NOT install Bitcoin Lightning Wallet from any other location as it was not created by us and is likely fraudulent.